JCE Scholarship Program

 Six scholarships will be awarded to high school seniors who are the sons or daughters of an Illinois electric cooperative member receiving service from the cooperative.
 A seventh scholarship, the Earl W. Struck Memorial Scholarship, will be awarded to a student who is the son or daughter of an Illinois electric cooperative employee or director.
 Four additional scholarships are reserved for students enrolling full-time at a two-year Illinois community college who are the sons or daughters of Illinois electric cooperative members, employees or directors.
 Applications are completed online.
 Deadline for the IEC Memorial Scholarships is Dec.
 31, 2019.

 The twelfth scholarship, the "LaVern and Nola McEntire Lineworker's Scholarship," will help pay for costs to attend the lineworker's school conducted by the Association of Illinois Electric Cooperatives in conjunction with Lincoln Land Community College, Springfield.
 Sons and daughters of co-op members, relatives of co-op employees or directors and individuals who served or are serving in the armed forces or National Guard are all eligible for the lineworker's scholarship.
 Deadline to apply is April 30, 2020.
-Application forms for the LaVern and Nola McEntire Lineworker's Scholarship will be soon be available.
+Follow this link for the application.

 For more information or questions, contact Peggy Francomb at 800-858-5522, ext.
 1218.